jwong12/PizzaOrdering/README.md

 # Pizza Ordering APIs

-A website that let users create pizza orders and uses these orders through Web APIs.
+A website that let users create pizza orders and retrieve the order history through REST APIs.

 ## Installation